42-Yerevan-Armenia/Inception-42/README.md

 ### Step 5: Check MariaDB

-In order to check if everything worked out, we need to run the following command after starting the container:
+In order to check if everything worked out, we need to run the following command after starting the MariaDb container:

-`cd .. && makefclean`

 `cd srcs/requirements/mariadb/ && docker-compose up -d`